Well this was a big surprise.

 And so after more than 10 years together, I am finally coming around to my husband’s way of thinking.
 Something I don’t think either of us ever expected.

-She was mortified when I first asked if I could publish what she wrote but since I think it perfectly captures the epiphany that each of us probably had at some point, and also highlights the importance of letting your loved ones follow their own financial paths, I thought it was too good not to share so I’m thankful she finally let me publish it.
+I think her story perfectly captures the epiphany that each of us likely had at some point and also highlights the importance of letting your loved ones follow their own financial paths.